ram-naveen/primenumber/Readme.md

-The application has been coded using `Java 20` and `Maven 3.9.4`.
-It has been dockerized and a Makefile is also provided to run the application.
+The application has been developed using `Java 20`, `Spring Boot 3.1.3` and `Maven 3.9.4`.
+It has been dockerized and a `Makefile` is also provided to run the application.
 The application has been tested using `Docker 24.0.5` on `Ubuntu 22.04`.

 #### Running the tests
 Running `make test` will run both the unit and integration tests.